VIETNAM COUNTRY GUIDE

 • VinaCapital Ventures

-That said, Vietnam is clearly heading in the right direction.
+With that said, Vietnam is clearly heading in the right direction.

 The government is actively opening the economy to foreign investors for everything from real estate to stocks to starting a company or investing in one through private equity.